la2050/archive/_projects/2015/helping-los-angeles-youth-make-healthy-decisions-and-access-care.md

   Currently, we provide education programs in over 35 high schools throughout L.A.
 County.
 The schools would not receive grant money directly, but would continue to receive the education and healthcare services provided by PPLA.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- For the current fiscal year, PPLA’s school-based sex education program budget is $620,012.
-Below is a breakdown of costs:

-   Salaries and Benefits: $482,753
-   Professional Fees: $22,600
-   Office Supplies: $3,073
-   Minor Equipment: $500
-   Advertising/Marketing: $4,413
-   Incentives: 17,391
-   Purchased Services: $1,500
-   Repairs and Maintenance: $2,476
-   Educational Materials: $7,005
-   Travel and Training: $45,111
-   Postage and Printing: $10,173
-   Dues and Subscriptions: $1,000
-   Telephone: $3,002
-   Utilities: $11,858
-   Miscellaneous: $7,157

-   The additional cost is covered by gifts from individual donors as well as grants from foundation partners.
-Current grantors for our school-based sexual education programs include the Ford Foundation, the California Endowment, and the S. Mark Taper Foundation, among others.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- If PPLA receives this grant award, we would distribute funds as follows:

-   $58,000- Salaries & Wages
-   $15,000- Incentives
-   $5,000- Advertising and Marketing
-   $4,000- Summer Peer Advocate Retreat (including transportation)
-   $5,000- Educational materials
-   $2,000- Branded outreach material
-   $1,000- T-shirts for Peer Advocates
-   $10,000- Mileage
 How do you plan to scale the success of your proposal?: >- We currently provide our full range of High School programs in over 30 high schools across L.A.
 County.
 We have 66 trained Peer Advocates across 6 schools